yehia67/documentation/wallets/0.1/hub/how-to-guides/install-the-signing-server.md

 ## Step 3.
 Generate self-signed SSL certificates

-SSL certificates are used for secure communication between your Hub and the signing server.
-The Hub repository includes some scripts to generate the certificates.
+SSL certificates are used for secure communication between Hub and the signing server.
+The Hub repository includes scripts that generate the certificates.

-1. Open the generate_ca.sh file
+1. Open the `generate_ca.sh` file

 	```bash
 	nano docs/ssl/01_generate_ca.sh
 	```

-	The validity for the CA certificate is set to 365 days.
-Let's upgrade that to 9999 days so it won't expire anytime soon:

-2. To increase the expiry date of the certificate, replace `-days 365` with `-days 9999`.
-Save the file
+2. To increase the expiry date of the certificate, replace `-days 365` with `-days 9999`, and save the file

 3. Check the hostname for the signing server.
-In the example the hostname is `signer`.
-You can check what your hostname is by executing the `hostname` command in your shell.
+In the example, the hostname is `signer`.
+You can check what your hostname is by executing the `hostname` command in the command line.

-4. Open the generate-server file
+4. Open the `generate-server.sh` file

 	```bash
 	nano docs/ssl/02_generate_server.sh